Instance-JS/Instance/docs/proofs/Spacetime.md

 $$\rho_m \propto a^{-3}, \quad \rho_\tau \propto a^{-3}$$

 Both scale identically.
-The bias contribution appears as "extra dark matter" to observers assuming $k=0$.
+The bias contribution evolves indistinguishably from matter density.

-**Prediction:** Systematic review of dark matter estimates may reveal unexplained density component $\sim \tau/a^3$, potentially accounting for a significant fraction of what is currently termed "Dark Matter."
+**Open Question:** Whether the bias contribution $\rho_\tau$ constitutes a separate component or is absorbed into existing dark matter estimates depends on the precise value of $\tau$.
+The relationship between $\rho_\tau$, the Curvature Cost Coefficient $C$ (derived in Part VI), and observed dark matter densities remains an active area of investigation.
+Future work will address whether current observations are consistent with $\rho_\tau$ as distinct from or overlapping with dark matter.

 ### 5.7.2 Dark Energy Domination